White Van Man (TV series): Viewers

 Series one opened with a double-bill; episode 1 and 2 opened with 937,000 and 769,000 viewers respectively.
 The third took 881,000 viewers and the fourth got 937,000 viewers, roughly the same as the first episode.
 The last episode got 729,000 viewers.

 Series two was broadcast on Thursday nights at 9:30pm, it had little advertising in the run up to the opening episode so didn't get as many viewers as the first series, although it did well in repeat viewings over the week and on the BBC iPlayer.
 The first series also had a later time slot.

 DVD releases

 The first series of White Van Man was released on 25 April 2011.
 The second series was released on 2 April 2012.

 U.S. Version

 In January 2012, a pilot for a US remake of the show was made starring Kyle Bornheimer, J. K. Simmons and Leah Remini in the main roles.
-On 11 May 2012 it was announced that ABC had picked up the remake (now called Family Tools) for a full series, which debuted 29 April 2013.
+On 11 May 2012 it was announced that ABC had picked up the remake (now called Family Tools) for a full season, which debuted April 29, 2013.
 This version is also produced by ITV through its US division in association with ABC Studios, with Poynton serving as one of its co-creators.
 On 10 May 2013, ABC cancelled Family Tools due to low ratings after it announced their US 2013–14 television season lineup.